benjaminwand/3d-printed-labial-pipe/README.md

 0.8 has ears and optional block chamfer <br>
 0.9 has boxbeard  and optional block chamfer <br>
 0.10 experimental transverse flute <br>
+0.10.1 bugfix for case of small inner tube diameter

 ## Design thoughts
 I was pondering the design of flue pipes from wood and metal, and came to the conclusion that the design has a lot to do with the material.
 Wooden pipes are built angular because that is easier than woodturning, and metal pipes are made in a round shape because less soldering.
 So, what would be a good design for 3D-printing?
 Well, something with a flat base would be handy.
 But then, most 3D-printers can’t print large enough for most organ pipes, organ pipes get really large you know.
 So I decided to use tubes from the hardware store and only 3D-print the intricate part, therefore the 3D-printed organ pipes would be round.
 I made the outside hexagonal because that offers the best ratio of stability vs. little space consuming.